ericbannon/kubeturbo-openshift/README.md

 # Quickstart Install Guide: Turbonomic with Kubeturbo on Openshift

-The following guide in intended to provide quick start intructions on how to install and configure Turbonomic with Kubeturbo on Openshift.
+The following guide in intended to provide quick start intructions on how to install and configure Turbonomic with Kubeturbo on Openshift using operators.
 For full intstructions on Multi-Node Deployment of Turbonomic on Kubernetes, please visit the [Turbonomic Wiki Instructions](https://github.com/turbonomic/t8c-install/wiki/1.-Turbonomic-MultiNode-Deployment-Overview "tc8s instructions").

 ![image](https://user-images.githubusercontent.com/34694236/136449047-31b6d00e-18f5-4854-86dd-c9dbd9c78948.png)